Click to jump to section

 Step Three: South Dakota Required Tests

 South Dakota’s Department of Education requires all teaching applicants to successfully complete the Praxis tests relevant to their subject area.
-A list of exams and corresponding subject areas can be found on the department’s website.
+A list of exams and corresponding subject areas can be found on the South Dakota Department of Education’s website.

 Step Four: South Dakota Application Requirements